sysrich/zypper-upchk/README.md

 Use cases:
 * CLI tool for sysadmin
-* systemd triggered
+* systemd triggered, with salt grains for velum to parse
-* salt triggered/salt parsing results from systemd triggered

 # Long Term Goals